4 Home Improvement Jobs You Should ALWAYS Hire Out

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

 YouTube is a great resource.
 There are videos for just about any task on that site.
 But just because you KNOW how to do something doesn’t mean it makes sense for you to do it yourself.

 Here are four jobs we have attempted at least once—and will never again do ourselves.

 4 Home Improvement Jobs You Should Always Hire Out

 The material cost at the local big box store was about $400 less than the quote we received for gutters on our house.
 We decided we could save that $400 and went ahead and bought all the parts (mistake #1).
 We thought, “How hard could it be?”
 We chose metal gutters (mistake #2).

-The gutters themselves only come in 10 ft long sections, and as none of our roofline measures only 10 feet, we had to slide the sections together.
-They are metal and must be riveted together in order to stay.
-More supplies and more chance to misalign (and mistake #3).
+The gutters themselves only come in 10-foot-long sections, and as none of our roofline measured only 10 feet, we had to slide the sections together.
+Because they were metal, they must be riveted together in order to stay, which meant more supplies and more chances to misalign (and mistake #3).